 Common characteristics of a home burglar

 What does a typical burglar look like?
-A burglar is most likely male and under the age of 254.
-The two main motivating factors are money and drug use.
-A burglar may be a professional criminal, an amateur, or somewhere in between.2
+A burglar is most likely male and under the age of 35.
+The two main motivating factors are larceny-theft of money and drug use.
+A burglar could be anyone from a professional criminal to an amateur.

-Professional burglars—those who support themselves entirely by selling what they steal—tend to look at a target home and the people who live there closely before committing the crime.
-Often, they’ll investigate the property several days in advance to see if the home is a good candidate.
+Professional burglars—those who support themselves entirely by selling what they steal during a home robbery—tend to look at a target home and the people who live there closely before the home invasion.
+Often, they’ll investigate the property several days in advance to see if the home is a good candidate for their crime.

-On the other hand, amateur, opportunist burglars are more likely to make their move immediately after deciding on a property.2
+On the other hand, amateur, opportunist burglars are more likely to make their move immediately after deciding on a property.

 How burglars choose a mark

 Burglars look for a property that promises to be worth the effort.
-They’re hoping for the maximum profit from their theft with the least amount of work.
+They’re hoping for the maximum profit from their stolen items with the least amount of work.